If you’re unsure about whether you can use your balance for payments on Venmo, follow these steps in the app:

 If you don't see Venmo Balance, you'll need to verify your identity in order to use your balance for payments.
 Learn more about verifying your identity on Venmo.

 You can select Identity Verification from your Settings menu or tap here to complete this process.

 Why do I have money in my Venmo account?

-Money in your Venmo account is made up of any payments that you’ve received from friends that you have neither spent, sent, nor transferred to your bank account.
-You can see how much money is in your account by going to your profile page, or by tapping the "☰" icon in the upper left hand corner of the app.
+Money in your Venmo account is made up of any payments that you’ve received that you have neither spent, sent, nor transferred to your bank account.
+On the web, you can see how much money is in your account by going to your profile page.

 If you don’t have access to a balance, you can still receive payments on Venmo and transfer the money to a bank account, but you cannot use the money in your account to make payments on Venmo until you verify your identity.

 I want to use the money in my Venmo account for payments.
 How does it work?

 We never split payments between money in your account and preferred payment methods.
 So, when you make a payment, if you have access to a balance and it covers the entire payment, it will be pulled from your balance.
 Otherwise, it will be funded by your preferred payment method.

 You have $10 in your Venmo balance and pay a friend $12.
 In this case, the entire $12 would be charged to your preferred payment method.